top of page

 1. Common Pochard, 11-17 Feb 1989, 17 Jan-23 Feb 1991, 14 Jan-8 Feb & 26-29 Nov 1992, Silver Lakes

-The first record for California, and still one of only three occurences for the state.
+The first record for California, and still one of only five occurences for the state.
 There are few records for North America away from Alaska.

 2. Blue-throated Hummingbird, 18 Sep 2014 Crestline